DataDog/documentation/content/en/security/cloud_security_management/setup/windows.md

 ---
-title: Windows
+title: Setting Up Cloud Security Management On Windows
 kind: documentation
 is_beta: true
 private: true
 ---

-## Overview

-Thank you for your interest in helping Datadog improve the Datadog Cloud Security product and customer experience.
-This process involves installation of the Datadog Windows Agent and configuration of the Cloud Security Management product.

-## About the feature
+<div class="alert alert-warning">Cloud Security Management on Windows is in private beta and should only be installed on hosts that are not critical to production workloads.</div>

-You will be testing Datadog Cloud Security Management on Windows.
-New features include built-in threat detection for Windows process and network events.

-The out of the box Windows ruleset includes the following default rules:
+Datadog [Cloud Security Management (CSM)][1] on Windows includes built-in threat detection for Windows process and network events.
+The out-of-the-box Windows ruleset includes the following default rules:

 - Certutil used to transmit or decode a file
 - Process memory was dumped using the minidump functions of comsvcs.dll